Alyson Shotz: Education and early and career

-Early in her career, Shotz worked as a painter, producing colorful images of organic forms, while sometimes integrating photography, collage and video into her practice.
+Shotz began as a painter, producing colorful images of organic forms, while sometimes integrating photography, collage and video into her practice.
 A foundational work was Reflective Mimicry (1996), which included photographs and a video of a woman walking in the woods, clad in a full-body suit armored in small mirrors; its play of reflected foliage against actual foliage had the effect of de-materializing the figure.
-She would continue to explore this blurring of figure and ground in later work, most similarly, in large-scale outdoor installations such as Mirror Fence (2003) and Scattering Screen (2016).
+She would continue to explore the blurring of figure and ground, most similarly, in large-scale outdoor installations such as Mirror Fence (2003) and Scattering Screen (2016).

 Work and reception

-Shotz's sculptures and installations manipulate ordinary synthetic materials—optical lenses, mirrors, glass, piano strings, wire, beads, nails—in concert with physical forces (space, light, gravity and matter) in order to investigate the shaping of perception, experiential boundaries, and ephemeral phenomena.Helmke, Juliet.
-"The Transmuting Sculptures of Alyson Shotz," Blouin ArtInfo, February 21, 2017.
-Her work combines craftsmanship and process-intensive methods of accumulation and structure-building, often based in underlying concepts from physics, optics and mathematics.Rushworth, Katherine.
-"Space, Light and Life," The Post-Standard, November 29, 2009.
-The resulting works produce perceptual conundrums—visual flux, spatial distortion, kaleidoscopic effects, and illusions of movement that result from shifts in light and vantage point.Johnson, Ken.
-"Alyson Shotz," The New York Times, April 8, 2005.
-Retrieved July 7, 2022.Brundage, Brita.
-"Reflections/Deceptions," Fairfield Weekly, March 10, 2005.
+Shotz's sculptures and installations manipulate ordinary synthetic materials—optical lenses, mirrors, glass, piano strings, wire, beads, nails—in concert with physical forces in order to investigate the shaping of perception, experiential boundaries, and ephemeral phenomena.
+She combines craftsmanship and process-intensive methods of accumulation and structure-building, often based in underlying concepts from physics, optics and mathematics.
+Her work produces perceptual conundrums—visual flux, spatial distortion, kaleidoscopic effects, and illusions of movement that result from shifts in light and vantage point.
 They evoke both natural sensations and scientific models, while blurring the ability to distinguish human-made from organic materials.

-Critics suggest that her work recalls minimalist constructions (e.g., Richard Serra), but stretches the boundaries of modernist sculpture, subverting ostensibly masculine tenets such as solidity, weight and fixity with qualities of fluidity, weightlessness, permeability and translucency; along these lines, one of Shotz's stated aims is to create volume without mass through her use of line, void, and carefully selected materials.Glasstire.
-"Nasher Sculpture Center, Sightings: Alyson Shotz," September 2010.
-Retrieved July 10, 2022.
+Critics suggest that her work recalls minimalist constructions (e.g., Richard Serra), but stretches the boundaries of modernist sculpture, subverting ostensibly masculine tenets such as solidity, weight and fixity with qualities of fluidity, weightlessness, permeability and translucency; along these lines, one of Shotz's stated aims is to create volume without mass through her use of line, void, and carefully selected materials.
 The blend of minimal and organic forms in her art has been compared to that of Eva Hesse, however, she differs in her interest in the viewer as a participant; that emphasis has been related to the conceptual work of Lygia Clark, though Shotz's entails a more optical than physical participation.